lee2sman/scripting_fall2020/week7/README.md

 ### Accessing the Command Line on a PC

 PC's come with a default Powershell, but it is not a Linux-style shell.
 In other words, the programs and tools for working on the command line in this intro will not work in Powershell.
-As of the time of writing (Spring 2018), I recommend downloading the free terminal program [Cmder](http://http://cmder.net/) for a Linux-style shell on PC, including the underlying Git-Bash and Linux for Windows.
-You may also wish to read about [Windows Subsytem for Linux](https://docs.microsoft.com/en-us/windows/wsl/about).
+As of the time of writing I recommend installing [Windows Subsytem for Linux](https://docs.microsoft.com/en-us/windows/wsl/about).

+### Accessing the Command Line on Glitch.com

+Glitch.com is the free server space/host we have been using in class this semester.
+As both a frontend and backend host, projects you create on Glitch run on a server, and as we've learned in class, that means it runs Linux.
+Create a new "Hello - Node Express" project on glitch.
+Click Tools > Terminal.
+I usually choose to FULLSCREEN the Terminal.

+## In-class Experiment: Party In The Command Line

+We will be using a shared project on Glitch so we can access the same server space and be in the same command line together.
+Request access [here](https://glitch.com/edit/#!/command-line-party?path=README.md%3A1%3A0).

 # Your file system